 Early Origins of the Blasey family

 The surname Blasey was first found in Yorkshire where they held a family seat as Lords of the Manor.
 The Norman influence of English history strongly penetrated English society after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.

 The family name was first referenced in the 11th century in Yorkshire when they held estates in that shire.
 Robert Blaise succeeded in 1272.
 They are believed to be originally from Blay, 3 miles north east of Le Molay in Calvados.

 The name may have been associated with a 4th century (316) French saint Blasius of Armenie (Armienes,) and later introduced into and adopted by Yorkshire people as their saint of wool-combers from a Norman noble.

 "David Blaize" is a novel of school life by English author Edward Frederic Benson OBE.
 Published in 1916, it was quickly followed up by a second, entitled "David Blaize and the Blue Door" in 1918.
 The final novel of the trilogy was "David of King's" in 1924, but as to why the author chose the surname "Blaise" for the character for these novels remains a mystery.

 Early History of the Blasey family

-Another 215 words (15 lines of text) covering the years 1642, 1455 and 1487 are included under the topic Early Blasey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Blasey research.
+Another 99 words (7 lines of text) covering the years 1642, 1455, 1487, 1784, 1799, 1820 and 1813 are included under the topic Early Blasey History in all our PDF Extended History products and printed products wherever possible.